apelczar/cps_sqrp/readme.md

 navigate to your local webhost, `http://127.0.0.1:8000/`, in your broswer of choice.
 The page usually takes 5-10 seconds to load due to the presence of a map and the dynamic creation of SVG plots through the matplotlib package.
 Future iterations of this project would attempt to cut down this load time.
-For optimal performance, it is recommended to launch the project from Visual Studio code instead of running it in the VM.

 There is also a bug in Ubuntu in which the Django server states that the port is already in use.
 To resolve this error should it arise, kill the associated processes with `sudo fuser -k 8000/tcp`.
 To stop the server at any time, press `Ctrl-C`.